jack-brind/flashcards/src/tips/javascript/for-loop.md

 - Use let for a counter as the variable will be updated by the loop.
 - You can use complex logic for the conditions such as <code>&&</code> or <code>%</code>, or a ternary, for example.
 - Loops don't always have to incremement / decrement by 1; You can increment by 2, for example (<code>i += 2</code>).
-- When ommitting a conditional, the condition always evaluates to true.
+- When ommitting a conditional (middle part), the condition always evaluates to true.
 - Initialise the counter variable inside the loop to create a closure.

 ## Looping arrays